ronenroi/VIPCT/README.md

 ![VIP-CT](readme_files/framework.png)

 ## Description
-This repository contains the official implementation of Variable Imaging Projection Cloud Scattering Tomography, publishd in ICCP 2022.
+This repository contains the official implementation of Variable Imaging Projection Cloud Scattering Tomography, accepted for publication in IEEE Transactions on Pattern Analysis and Machine Intelligence, and presented at ICCP 2022.
 Our framework preforms fast scattering tomography of clouds for variable viewing geometries and resolutions.
 The core of VIP-CT is a decoder, which assigns each 3D voxel location an estimated value of the sought cloud extinction.
 The decoder has two inputs.
 One is a vector of image features, associated with this voxel.
 The other is a set of vectors that express 3D geometry relating to the voxel location and the set of viewpoints.
-For more details see our paper and supplementary material.
+For more details see our [paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9847357) and [supplementary material](https://ieeexplore.ieee.org/ielx7/34/4359286/9847357/supp1-3195920.pdf?arnumber=9847357).

 ![results](readme_files/3d_scatter.png)